+'''

-''' CREATE TABLE my_orders (order_num SERIAL, ...)
+CREATE TABLE my_orders (order_num SERIAL, ...)

 FRAGMENT BY EXPRESSION

 order_num < 10000 IN dbspace1,

 order_num >= 10000 and order_num < 20000 IN dbspace2,

-order_num >= 20000 IN dbspace3 '''
+order_num >= 20000 IN dbspace3

+'''

+- End of Dynamic Server -

+Extended Parallel Server -

 If the my_orders table resides in an Extended Parallel Server database, you might create the table with a system-defined hash distribution scheme to get even distribution across fragments.
 Suppose that the my_orders table has 120,000 rows, and you want to distribute rows evenly across six fragments stored in different dbspaces.
 You decide to use the SERIAL column order_num to define the fragments.